HamidShojanazeri/notes/sacling_laws.md

 ## Reconciliation

-Recent research suggests that the discrepancies between these laws can be largely attributed to:
+Discrepancies between these laws can be largely attributed to:

 1. Kaplan's focus on non-embedding parameters
 2. Kaplan's analysis of smaller-scale models